Talks and Presentations.

 'We stole a train to escape the Bolsheviks'. - Was it the 11.15 from Omsk?

-In this talk I look into some of my grandad's 'Tall Tales', how they look when compared to real history ..........
+In this talk I look into some 'Tall Tales', including a few left with me by previous audience members and see how they look when compared to the real history ..........
 With some surprising results.

-4. Unusual Tales from The Great War: Some stories you won't have heard.
+5. Unusual Tales from The Great War: Some stories you definately won't have heard.

 Inspired by stories from Arthur who enlisted in August 1914 at the age of 16, I started writing during lockdowns.
 The outcome is a collection of 'Tales from The Great War' in three books.
 'A Journey from Boy to Soldier.
 1914-1916', 'Is this Forever?
 1916-1919', and 'Churchill's Intervention.
 1919-1920.'

-The books take a collection of men from different classes, education, trades and professions through the years of the first industrial war.
+I take a collection of men from different classes, education, trades and professions through the war.
 This talk refers to the books by joining fact with fiction and of how the men filled their time to survive.

 It wasn't all mud, blood and barbed wire.
 They gambled, drank, had sweetheart letters.
 Scammed the system ... and the Americans.
 Wrote 'satirical rhymes for the Wipers Times', guarded PoW's and manned a firing squad.
 They retained their humour and humanity, and for some, their prejudices.